 Student evaluation is one of the methods used for improving the quality of teaching at King's College.
 This survey will provide this instructor with valuable feedback on teaching effectiveness.
 Your name is NOT required and all information is confidential.

 Please complete this survey as accurately and honestly as possible.
-You should base
+You approve the course on this instructor's teaching in this course. should base

 Please read each statement very carefully before making your selection.

-LEARNING You found the course intellectually challenging and stimulating.
-Strongly Disagree Disagree Somewhat Disagree Undecided Or Neutral Somewhat Agree Agree Strongly Agree Unable To Judge You have learned something which you consider valuable.
-Strongly Disagree 0 Disagree 0 Somewhat Disagree 0 Undecided Or Neutral 0 Somewhat Agree 0 Agree your responses on this instructor's teaching in this course.
+EARNING

+.
+You found the course intellectually challenging and stimulating.

+0 Strongly Disagree

+0 Disagree

+0 Somewhat Disagree

+0 Undecided Or Neutral

+0 Somewhat Agree

+0 Agree

+0 Strongly Agree

+0 Unable To Judge

+2. You have learned something which you consider valuable.

+0 Strongly Disagree

+0 Disagree

+0 Somewhat Disagree

+0 Undecided Or Neutral

+0 Somewhat Agree

+0 Agree